Table of Contents

 Holiday Operating Hours

-Closed for Holidays When the college is officially closed for holidays, buildings and facilities on campuses and sites are not opened.
-Public Safety officers are not staffed at the Berkeley, Palmer, and Mount Pleasant campuses except for special activities previously approved by a member of Cabinet, or as necessary during an emergency.
+When the college is officially closed for holidays, buildings and facilities on campuses are not opened.
+Public Safety officers are not staffed at any campus except for special activities previously approved by a member of Cabinet, or as necessary during an emergency.

 After Hours

-prohibited.
-Violators may be escorted from campus, issued notice of trespass, or subject
+College policies prohibit unapproved solicitation or loitering on campus.
+Disruptions of the educational environment, and trespass on College facilities or grounds are prohibited.
+Violators may be escorted from campus, issued notice of trespass, or subject to arrest as warranted.

 College Closed During Emergencies

-When the college (or a campus/site) is closed due to an emergency, students and visitors will not be allowed access.
-Non-emergency employees shall not come to the college (or the affected campus/site) unless specifically directed or allowed to do so by their supervisor.
+When the college (or a campus) is closed due to an emergency, students and visitors will not be allowed access.
+Non-emergency employees shall not come to the college (or the affected campus) unless specifically directed or allowed to do so by their supervisor.
 Local government agencies or contractors, which have the necessary trained personnel and emergency equipment needed to assist in emergency response, will be allowed access.

 Key Control Procedures